Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Hydrology Data Application

 Choosing the optimal threshold $q$ is often the most difficult step in Algorithm \ref{algo:ourAlgo}.
-We do not specifically define how this should be done in the methods section as how to choose the optimal $q$ is still an open question, therefore we leave it up to the user and their goals.
+We do not specifically define how this should be done in the methods section as we leave it up to the user and their goals, though we will give some guidance in the context of our hydrological application.
 If the goal is feature selection, where removing a few important features is not as critical as only selecting features which are surely important, greater sparsity may be desired.
 If instead, a lag should only be removed if it is surely unimportant, such as in sure independence screening \citep{fan2008sure}, future users may desire less sparsity.
-We aim to satisfy both goals with no specific preference.
-In the process of our experiments, we tried several methods.
-Naturally, statisticians and data scientists are drawn towards choosing a $q$ that maximizes validation set $R^2$.
-During testing, this method seemed to give high test set $R^2$ scores, however, the final coefficient function had small values fluctuating around zero and the simulation results were poor, indicating too little sparsity.
+Minimizing errors on the validation set seemed to give high test set $R^2$ scores, however, the final coefficient function indicated too little sparsity.
 The phenomena was also found in \citet{rushworth2013distributed} who observed optimizing the AIC leads to too little smoothness, pushing the authors to use the AIC-optimal smoothness parameter as a lower bound and artificially increasing this value.
-The authors believed this point was important enough to include it as a paramount component of future work.
-These results highlight the diverging goals of prediction and inference \citep{arlot2010survey}.
-A popular alternative method to this is choosing the "knee point" in the plot of $q$ versus the whole dataset $R^2$ \citep{satopaa2011finding}.
-This method is popular for unsupervised learning such as clustering analysis, though for our purposes, it leads to too much sparsity.
-Instead of occurring at the middle of the knee, the ground-truth sparsity threshold seemed to often occur at the beginning of the knee, i.e., "knee-onset" \citep{fermin2020identification}.
-One promising way to automatically find the "knee-onset" is maximizing Menger curvature between the first, last, and current point \citep{satopaa2011finding}, though we found that this method was too sensitive to noise.
-In all experiments below, we find the "knee-onset" by choosing the first of two knees as outlined in \citet{satopaa2011finding} and \citet{fermin2020identification}.
-All experiments were run in R version 4.2.1.
+In all experiments below, we find the "knee-point" as outlined in \citet{satopaa2011finding} to choose $q$ since it gave consistently strong results.